 - For more information

 A registered education savings plan (RESP) is a contract between an individual (the subscriber) and a person or organization (the promoter).

 Under the contract, the subscriber names one or more beneficiaries (the future student(s)) and agrees to make contributions for them, and the promoter agrees to pay educational assistance payments (EAPs) to the beneficiaries.

 Family plans are the only RESP that allow subscribers to name more than one beneficiary.
 Each beneficiary must be connected by blood relationship or adoption to each living subscriber or have been so tied to a deceased original subscriber.

 The Canada Revenue Agency registers the education savings plan contract as an RESP, and lifetime limits are set by the Income Tax Act on the amount that can be contributed for each beneficiary (see RESP contribution limits).
 Unless the RESP is a specified plan, the RESP must provide that no contributions (except transfers from another RESP) may be made to the plan at any time after the end of the year that includes the 31st anniversary of the opening of the plan.
 Furthermore the plan has to be completed by the end of the year that includes the 35th anniversary of the opening of the plan.

 The subscriber (or a person acting for the subscriber) generally makes contributions to the RESP.
-Subscribers cannot deduct their contributions from their income on their tax return.
+Subscribers cannot deduct their contributions from their income on their income tax and benefit return.

 The promoter usually pays the contributions, and the income earned on those contributions, to the beneficiaries.
-The income earned is paid as educational assistance payments (EAPs).
+The income earned is paid as EAPs.
+For more information, see Educational assistance payments.